-The Statement of Net Assets and the Statement of Activities report information on all non-fiduciary activities of the primary government and its component units.
+t - wide and t = the statement of Net Assets and the Statement of Activities report information on all non-fiduciary activities of the primary government and its component units.
 Primary government activities are defined as either governmental or business-type activities.
 Governmental activities generally are financed through taxes, intergovernmental revenues and other non-exchange revenues.
-Business-type activities are financed in whole or in part by fees charged to external parties for goods and services.
+Businesstype activities are financed in whole or in part by fees charged to external parties for goods and services.